 Las Ramblas, the main promenade through central Barcelona, is humming with activity 24 hours a day and – pickpockets and tourist scams aside – is considered safe.
 Late at night, the south end of the street may feel a little seedy but is still relatively safe (and pretty easy to avoid if you prefer).
 While it’s not exactly residential in nature, some expats with unusual schedules (like those who work the night shift) appreciate that Las Ramblas is always busy.
 You can walk there just about any time of day and never feel like you’re on a deserted street.
 But for others, it’s just not worth the noise, nor the pickpocket population.

 Barri Gotic, El Born, and El Raval are popular with bachelor and bachelorette parties.
 While this doesn’t have a strong impact on neighborhood safety, it definitely affects noise levels!
 Keep this in mind while house hunting – you might not want to be all that close to the wine bars!

 Barcelona’s Main Barrios

 Home to Barcelona’s closest beach to the city center, Barceloneta is popular with families.
 Once a fisherman’s neighborhood, there is still the small village feel here.
 You will notice laundry hanging from balconies and seniors chatting away all day on benches and in parks.

 A relaxed, welcoming neighborhood, accommodations in Sants have traditionally been a bit less expensive than in other barrios.
-It’s popular with families with young children and seniors alike and there is a good mix of independent and chain shops.
+It’s popular with families with young children and seniors alike, and there is a good mix of independent and chain shops.
 There is also a good variety of restaurants, bars, markets, and bakeries.
-The train station can be a sketchy late at night.
+The train station can be sketchy late at night.